patrickheng/threejs-sphere-audio-vizualizer/README.md

 # Three.js - Audio experiement
 My first try with three js.
-Shapes are generated and pulse to the beat an audio loop.
+Shapes are generated and pulse to the beat an music file.

 Demo available [here](http://demo.hengpatrick.fr/threejs/threejs-audio-experiment-v1/).